Neuropsychology: Jean-Baptiste Bouillaud

 Towards the late 19th century, the belief that the size of ones skull could determine their level of intelligence was discarded as science and medicine moved forward.
 A physician by the name of Jean-Baptiste Bouillaud expanded upon the ideas of Gall and took a closer look at the idea of distinct cortical regions of the brain each having their own independent function.
 Bouillaud was specifically interested in speech and wrote many publications on the anterior region of the brain being responsible for carrying out the act of ones speech, a discovery that had stemmed from the research of Gall.
 He was also one of the first to use larger samples for research although it took many years for that method to be accepted.
 By looking at over a hundred different case studies, Bouillaud came to discover that it was through different areas of the brain that speech is completed and understood.
 By observing people with brain damage, his theory was made more concrete.
 Bouillaud, along with many other pioneers of the time made great advances within the field of neurology, especially when it came to localization of function.
 There are many arguable debates as to who deserves the most credit for such discoveries, and often, people remain unmentioned, but Paul Broca is perhaps one of the most famous and well known contributors to neuropsychology – often referred to as "the father" of the discipline.

 Paul Broca

-Inspired by the advances being made in the area of localized function within the brain, Paul Broca committed much of his study to the phenomena of how speech is understood and produced.
-Through his study, it was discovered and expanded upon that we articulate via the left hemisphere.
-Broca's observations and methods are widely considered to be where neuropsychology really takes form as a recognizable and respected discipline.
-Armed with the understanding that specific, independent areas of the brain are responsible for articulation and understanding of speech, the brains abilities were finally being acknowledged as the complex and highly intricate organ that it is.
-Broca was essentially the first to fully break away from the ideas of phrenology and delve deeper into a more scientific and psychological view of the brain.
+Inspired by advances in the area of study of localized functions of the brain, Paul Broca focused his work on how speech is produced and understood.
+His research findings illustrated how humans articulate using the left hemisphere of the brain.
+His research has contributed to advancements and increased interest in the field of neuropsychology in general.
+Broca's work on the brain’s localized functions, especially speech, has further illustrated the complexity and extreme intricacy of the brain.
+Broca has been cited to be the first to fully break away from the ideas of phrenology and to more profoundly focus on systemic physiology of the brain [reference].